ermannoGirardo/ExpRoLab/README.md

     2) what: string referred to the name of killer's weapon
     3) where: string regerred to the name of killer's room
     4) path_to_load: is the absolute path referred to where the system should take
-* There is also a second launch file, load_start_game.sh, wich uses gnome terminals to execute all the nodes in a correct way.
+* There is also a second launch file, **load_start_game.sh**, wich uses gnome terminals to execute all the nodes in a correct way.
 ## Ontology
 You can find a cluedo_ontology.owl file wich contains all the instance of persons,places and weapons for cluedo table game as in the figure above.
 ## Video